 Check our latest work on Lightlike Neuromanifolds, Occam’s Razor and Deep Learning which explains generalization of deep learning using geometric tools from general relativity.

 I am attending UAI (July 22-25 2019) to present our recent work on Fisher-Bures Adversary Graph Convolutional Networks.

-I study machine learning, a sub-discipline of artificial intelligence.
-My general interest lies in the spectrum of unsupervised learning, Bayesian statistical learning, manifold/metric learning, and deep learning.
+I am a machine learning scientist.
+My interest lies in the spectrum of unsupervised learning, Bayesian statistical learning, manifold learning, and deep learning.
 I formulate statistical learning problems from the perspective of information geometry (think of general relativity as the curvature of spacetime; information geometry is about the curvature of information), which tackles the essence of information using elegant mathematical tools.
 A goal of my research is to build a geometric theory of intelligence.
 I like simple and profound methodologies that are (anti-)intuitive, and therefore my works are more conceptual than practical.
 Recently I have been focusing on machine learning on graph-structured data.